SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 ### 3. Install the Solace PubSub+ Software Event Broker with default configuration

-Three deployment variants will be presented with default small-scale configurations:
+Following deployment variants will be presented with default small-scale configurations:
-*	*Developer*: recommended minimal standalone PubSub+ Software Event Broker for Developers - no guaranteed performance
+1.	*Developer*: recommended minimal standalone PubSub+ Software Event Broker for Developers - no guaranteed performance
-* *Non-HA*: PubSub+ Software Event Broker Standalone, production-ready performance supporting up to 100 client connections
+2. *Non-HA*: PubSub+ Software Event Broker Standalone, production-ready performance supporting up to 100 client connections
-* *HA*: PubSub+ Software Event Broker with brokers in HA redundancy group, production-ready performance supporting up to  100 client connections
+3. *HA*: PubSub+ Software Event Broker with brokers in HA redundancy group, production-ready performance supporting up to  100 client connections
+4. *With Monitoring*: an example non-HA deployment with Prometheus monitoring enabled

-By default the publicly available [latest Docker image of PubSub+ Software Event Broker Standard Edition](https://hub.Docker.com/r/solace/solace-pubsub-standard/tags/) will be used.
+By default the publicly available [latest Docker image of PubSub+ Software Event Broker Standard Edition](https://hub.docker.com/r/solace/solace-pubsub-standard/tags/) will be used.

-For other PubSub+ Software Event Broker configurations or sizes, refer to the [PubSub+ Event Broker Operator Parameters Reference]() and the [User Guide](PubSubPlusEventBrokerOperator.md).
+For other PubSub+ Software Event Broker configurations, refer to the [PubSub+ Event Broker Operator Parameters Reference](/docs/EventBrokerOperatorParametersReference.md) and the [User Guide](/docs/EventBrokerOperatorUserGuide.md).

 >Important: While the non-HA and HA deployments will be ready for Production performance, consult the [Security Considerations]() documentation for adequate security hardening in your environment.

-#### a) Example Minimal Deployment for Developers
+#### a) Example Minimum-footprint Deployment for Developers

 This minimal non-HA deployment requires 1 CPU and 4 GB of memory available to the event broker pod.
 ```bash